-The Solemn Covenant Engagement unto Duties.
+The Solemn Covenant Engagement Unto Duties.

-WE, all and every one of us, though weak in ourselves, yet knowing that we can do all things through CHRIST, who strengtheneth us, in reliance on the grace contained in the covenant of promise, as sufficient for us in devoting ourselves to the LORD in a covenant of duty; We do, with OUR HANDS LIFTED UP to the Most HIGH GOD, hereby profess, and, before God, angels, and men, solemnly declare, that we desire to give glory to the Lord, by believing with the heart, confessing with the mouth, and subscribing with the hand, that in him we have righteousness and strength.
-Desiring to be found in CHRIST, we acknowledge him to be the only propitation for our sins: and, through divine aid, according to the measure of grace given unto us, we do, with the whole heart, take hold of his surety righteousness, as the only ground of our access to, and acceptance with GoD; we set our seal to all the promises of GoD, which are in him YEA and in him AMEN, receiving them as our charter for the heavenly inheritance; we avow his word to be our perfect and only rule of faith and practice: and, confessing the blindness of our minds, through which we are inclined to err from the right ways of the LORD, we take his SPIRIT for our only guide, to lead us, in the use of appointed means, into all truth revealed in his holy word, renouncing all those pretended new revelations of the SPIRIT, and traditions of men, which add to it, or take away from it.
-We avouch the Lord to be our GOD; and in the strength of his promised grace, we PROMISE and SWEAR, by the great and holy name of the LORD our GOD, that we shall unfeignedly endeavour to walk in his ways, to keep his commandments, and to hearken to his voice, in love to him who hath delivered us out of the hand of our enemies; and to serve him without fear, in holiness and righteousness before him all the days of our life.
+WE, all and everyone of us, though weak in ourselves, yet knowing that we can do all things through Christ, who strengtheneth us, in reliance on the grace contained in the covenant of promise. as sufficient for us in devoting ourselves to the LORD in a covenant of duty; We do, with OUR HANDS LIFTED UP to the Most High God, hereby profess, and, before God, angels, and men, solemnly declare, that we desire to give glory to the Lord, by believing with the heart, confessing with the mouth, and subscribing with the hand, that in Him we have righteousness and strength.
+Desiring to be found in CHRIST, we acknowledge Him to be the only propitiation for our sins: and, through divine aid according to the measure of grace given unto us, we do, with the whole heart, take hold of His surety righteousness, as the only ground of our access to, and acceptance with GoD; we set our seal to all the promises of God, which are in Him YEA and in Him AMEN, receiving them as our charter for the Heavenly inheritance; we avow His word to be our perfect and only rule of faith and practice: and, confessing the blindness of our minds, through which we are inclined to err from the right ways of the LORD, we take His Spirit for our only guide. to lead us, in the use of appointed means, into all truth revealed in His holy word, renouncing all those pretended new revelations of the Spirit, and traditions of men, which add to it, or take away from it.
+We avouch the Lord to be our GoD; and in the strength of His promised grace, we PROMISE and SWEAR, by the great and holy name of the LORD OUR GOD, that we shall unfeignedly endeavor to walk in His ways, to keep His commandments, and to hearken to His voice, in love to Him who hath delivered us out of the hand of our enemies: and to serve Him without fear, in holiness and righteousness before Him all the days of our life.

-And seeing many at this time in a state of progressive apostacy from the cause and testimony of JESUS CHRIST, and many snares are laid to draw us after them; though sensible that we are in ourselves as liable to go astray as any, yet, entreating the Lord to hold up our goings in his paths, that our footsteps slip not, and trusting that through his mercy we shall not be moved for ever, we do solemnly ENGAGE before Him who liveth for ever and ever, that in every place where we may in providence be called to reside, and during all the days of our life, we shall continue steadfast in the faith, profession, and obedience of the true REFORMED RELIGION, in DOCTRINE, WORSHIP, PRESEVTERIAL CHURCH GOVERNMENT, and DISCIPLINE, as the same is held forth to us in the word of GOD, and received in this church, and testified for by it, against the manifold errors and Latitudinarian schemes† prevailing in the United States of North America.
+And seeing many at this time in a state of progressive apostasy from the cause and testimony of Jesus Christ, and many snares are laid to draw us after them; though sensible that we are in ourselves as liable to go astray as any, yet, entreating the Lord to hold up our goings in His paths, that our footsteps slip not, and trusting that through His mercy we shall not be moved forever, we do solemnly engage before Him who liveth forever and ever, that in every place where we may in providence be called to reside, and during all the days of our life, we shall continue steadfast in the faith, profession, and obedience of the true reformed religion, in doctrine, worship, Presbyterial Church Government, and discipline, as the same is held forth to us in the word of God, and received in this church, and testified for by it, against the manifold errors and Latitudinarian schemes+ prevailing in the United States of North America.